mlresearch/v134/_posts/2021-07-21-diakonikolas21e.md

 ---
-title: "Outlier-Robust Learning of Ising Models Under\r Dobrushin’s Condition"
+title: Outlier-Robust Learning of Ising Models Under Dobrushin’s Condition
-abstract: "We study the problem of learning Ising models\r satisfying Dobrushin’s condition in the\r outlier-robust setting where a constant fraction of\r the samples are adversarially corrupted.
-Our main\r result is to provide the first computationally\r efficient robust learning algorithm for this problem\r with near-optimal error guarantees.
-  Our algorithm\r can be seen as a special case of an algorithm for\r robustly learning a distribution from a general\r exponential family.
-To prove its correctness for\r Ising models, we establish new anti-concentration\r results for degree-2 polynomials of Ising models\r that may be of independent interest."
+abstract: We study the problem of learning Ising models satisfying Dobrushin’s condition in the outlier-robust setting where a constant fraction of the samples are adversarially corrupted.
+Our main result is to provide the first computationally efficient robust learning algorithm for this problem with near-optimal error guarantees.
+Our algorithm can be seen as a special case of an algorithm for robustly learning a distribution from a general exponential family.
+To prove its correctness for Ising models, we establish new anti-concentration results for degree-2 polynomials of Ising models that may be of independent interest.
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: diakonikolas21e
 month: 0
-tex_title: "Outlier-Robust Learning of Ising Models Under\r Dobrushin’s Condition"
+tex_title: Outlier-Robust Learning of Ising Models Under Dobrushin’s Condition
 firstpage: 1645
 lastpage: 1682
 page: 1645-1682